saralsms/sdk-for-php/README.md

 The **SaralSMS SDK for PHP** makes it easy for developers to access SaralSMS API service in their PHP code, and build robust SMS based applications and software.

 # Getting Started
-1. **Sign up for SaralSMS** – Before you begin, you need to sign up for an SaralSMS account and retrieve your [Live Credentials] or [Sandbox Credentials].
+1. **Sign up for SaralSMS** – Before you begin, you need to sign up for an SaralSMS account and retrieve your [Credentials].
-2. **Minimum requirements** – To run the SDK, your system will need to meet the minimum requirements, including having **PHP >= 5.4**.
+2. **Minimum requirements** – To run the SDK, your system will need to meet the minimum requirements, including having **PHP >= 7.2**.
 We highly recommend having it compiled with the cURL extension and cURL compiled with a TLS backend (e.g., NSS or OpenSSL).

 # Installation
 **Install the SDK** – Using [Composer] is the recommended way to install the SaralSMS SDK for PHP.
 The SDK is available via [Packagist] under the [`saralsms/sdk-for-php`][install-packagist] package.